geosolutions-it/pyfulcrum/lib/README.md

   resource    Name of resource to list (projects, forms, records, values,
               media)
   id          ID of resource to get

 optional arguments:
-  -h, --help  show this help message and exit
-  --cached    Should app fetch data from live API
+  -h, --help          show this help message and exit --cached            Should app fetch data from live API --restore-removed   Allow to **locally** restore removed resource

 ```